 The earliest extant version of this subject is a masterpiece by Sung artist Chang Tse-duan (fl.
 12th century).
 It has been a popular motif throughout the generations.
+The National Palace Museum alone houses seven different versions.
+Among them, the one painted by five Ch’ing imperial court painters is arguably the most fascinating.
+This collaborative piece painted in 1736 measures 35.6 cm in height and 1152.8 cm in length.
 China Heritage Quarterly.
 Throughout October 2005, the Palace Museum in Beijing exhibited Qingming shanghe tu, undoubtedly the best known ancient painting in the museum's collection, as a part of activities commemorating the 80th anniversary of the museum's founding.

 This large horizontal scroll painting on silk, conventionally ascribed to the 12th-century painter Zhang Zeduan, was so revered that many later emperors commissioned reproductions, reinterpretations and elaborations of the work.
 More than forty works in the Qingming shanghe tu oeuvre are known today, and examples can be seen in museums in China, Taiwan, the UK, the USA, France, Japan and Korea.
 More recently, the work has even been translated to different media, for example embroidery, carpets and wood carving, and accorded pride of place in foyers and public spaces across China.
-Qingming shanghe tu has acquired legendary status, and as many anecdotes and rumours surround the work today as in the past.
 Teachartwiki - Qing Ming Shanghe Tu.
 Qing Ming Shanghe Tu by Zhang Zeduan Title: Along the River During Qingming Festival Artist: Zhang Zeduan Time: 12th century original Materials: Ink and colors on silk.

-Dimensions: 24.8 x 528.7 cm.Introduction One of the most well known painted scrolls in China is the Qingming Shanghe Tu. 導覽大廳：情境區－清明上河圖 Virtual Media Area: Along the River During the Ching-ming Festival.
+Dimensions: 24.8 x 528.7 cm.Introduction One of the most well known painted scrolls in China is the Qingming Shanghe Tu.
+Found in Manchuria, it is said to be China’s Mona Lisa of paintings. 導覽大廳：情境區－清明上河圖 Virtual Media Area: Along the River During the Ching-ming Festival.
 Hansen Beijing Qingming Scroll.
 The Beijing Qingming Scroll. 高清版《清明上河圖》 River of Wisdom.
 Scrolls. [央視]11.04.05.國寶檔案_清明上河圖話清明.rmvb.
 URBAN LIFE.
 The images in this section come from a single handscroll, The Spring Festival Along the River, by Zhang Zeduan.